Ankit1478/OpenAI-and-ElevenLabs/README.md

 # Sound Effects Extraction and Transcription API

-This project provides an API for extracting sound effects (SFX) from text passages and transcribing audio files using OpenAI's Whisper model.
-It integrates with Firebase for storing and retrieving sound effect data, Google Cloud Storage for saving sound files, and OpenAI for generating embeddings and transcriptions.
+This project provides two APIs:

+1. An Express-based API for extracting sound effects (SFX) from text passages, transcribing audio files, and generating sound effects using OpenAI's GPT and Whisper models, Firebase, and Google Cloud Storage.
+2. A FastAPI-based microservice for generating sound effects using the ElevenLabs API.

 ## Features

-- **Extract SFX from Text**: Parses a given text to extract parts that can be used to create sound effects using OpenAI's GPT model.
+- **Extract SFX from Text:** Parse a given text to extract parts that can be used to create sound effects using OpenAI's GPT model.
-- **Save and Retrieve Sound Effects**: Saves generated sound effects to Firebase and Google Cloud Storage, reuses similar effects if they already exist based on cosine similarity.
+- **Save and Retrieve Sound Effects:** Save generated sound effects in Firebase and Google Cloud Storage and reuse similar effects if they already exist based on cosine similarity.
-- **Audio Transcription**: Upload an audio file to get word-level transcription using OpenAI's Whisper model.
+- **Audio Transcription:** Upload an audio file to get word-level transcription using OpenAI's Whisper model.
+- **Sound Effect Generation:** Use the ElevenLabs API to generate sound effects from text, returning audio in audio/mpeg format.
-- **Cosine Similarity Matching**: Finds similar phrases by calculating the cosine similarity of phrase embeddings.
+- **Cosine Similarity Matching:** Find similar phrases by calculating the cosine similarity of phrase embeddings.

 ## Technologies Used

-- **Backend**: Express.js, Node.js
-- **Storage**: Firebase Realtime Database, Firebase Cloud Storage
-- **AI Models**:
+### Backend (Express API)
+- Express.js: API server for handling sound extraction and transcription
+- Firebase: Storage for sound effects and embeddings
+- Google Cloud Storage: Store audio files
-  - OpenAI GPT-4 for SFX extraction and embeddings
+- OpenAI GPT-4: Text extraction and embeddings
-  - OpenAI Whisper for audio transcription
+- OpenAI Whisper: Audio transcription
-- **File Handling**: Multer for file uploads
-- **External Services**:
+- Multer: File upload handler

+### Backend (FastAPI API)
-  - Google Cloud Storage for storing generated sound effects
+- FastAPI: API server for generating sound effects
+- ElevenLabs API: Sound effects generation from text
+- Pydantic: Data validation

+### Shared
+- dotenv: Load environment variables
-  - Axios for making HTTP requests
+- Axios: HTTP requests for external services
-  - FFmpeg (through a separate Python API) for generating sound effects

 ## Requirements

-- Node.js (>=16.x)
+- Node.js (>=16.x) and Python (>=3.8)
-- Firebase account with a service account JSON file
+- Firebase with service account JSON
 - OpenAI API key
+- ElevenLabs API key
 - Google Cloud Storage bucket
-- Python API for sound effect generation (referenced by the code as https://pythonapi-cozl.onrender.com/generate_sound_effects)
+- FFmpeg API (or any sound effect generation service) for the Express backend
+- Python and Uvicorn

 ## Installation